 Here is a list of other campaigns that I’d potentially be interesting to run at some point, but not just yet.
 In particular, I am quite sure I’ll be doing another Middle-earth campaign!

 Sandbox City Campaigns

 - Mage Cops™ (Fate) — Wizard constables tackle crimes-of-the-week in NYC.

-- Crimefighters (2d6 or Marvel Multiverse) — Mid-30’s alternate reality Super Noir setting, this time set in NY City.
+- Crimefighters (Fate) — Mid-30’s alternate reality Super Noir setting, this time set in NY City.
 Also listed under the Alt-History section.

-- Shadows of Redmark City Campaign (D&D) — See above.
+- Shadows of Redmark City Campaign (BX D&D) — See below.

-- World of Greyhawk City Campaign (D&D) — Levels 1-8 game set in the World of Greyhawk, perhaps run as a campaign with shared GMs.
+- World of Greyhawk City Campaign (BX D&D) — Levels 1-8 game set in the World of Greyhawk, perhaps run as a campaign with shared GMs.